 - Application for Birth Certificates

 - Amendment to Birth Certificate

 - Authorized Copy

 Use of Birth Certificates

 Birth certificates are used for many official governmental purposes such as Social Security, passport applications and school enrollments.
 They are sometimes used for non-official registrations such as little league.
 You can purchase a certified copy of a birth certificate in person at the County Clerk-Recorder’s office at 440 Fifth Street, Second Floor Room 206, Hollister, CA 95023.

 Application for Birth Certificate

-Mailed requests for certified copies of birth certificates must be accompanied by a notarized Application in English or Application in Spanish.
-(Application form will require the latest version of Adobe Acrobat Reader which may be downloaded for free.)
-Mail the application with the required payment, (our Fee Schedule is located here) in a pre-printed check or money order only (payable against a USA bank) to 440 Fifth Street, Room 206, Hollister, CA 95023- Attn: Vital Records.
+Mailed requests for certified copies of birth certificates must be accompanied by a notary signature.
+Mail the application with the required payment, (our Fee Schedule is located here) in the form of a pre-printed check or money order only (payable against a USA bank) to 440 Fifth Street, Room 206, Hollister, CA 95023- Attn: Vital Records.
 Make checks payable to San Benito County Clerk-Recorder.

-San Benito County does not accept online orders; however, for your convenience, you can process online requests through an independent company that we havecollaborated with to provide you this service; VitalChek Network, Inc. VitalChek can be reached through its website, www.vitalchek.com, An additional fee is charged by VitalChek for using this service, and all major credit cards are accepted, including American Express®, Discover®, MasterCard® or Visa®.
+San Benito County does not accept online credit card orders; however, for your convenience, you can process online requests through an independent company that we have collaborated with to provide you this service; VitalChek Network, Inc. VitalChek can be reached through its website, www.vitalchek.com.
+An additional fee is charged by VitalChek for using this service, and all major credit cards are accepted, including American Express®, Discover®, MasterCard® or Visa®.